iris-hep/iris-hep.github.io/pages/docs/acknowledgements.md

 ---

-*This work was supported by the National Science Foundation under Cooperative Agreement OAC-1836650.*
+*This work was supported by the National Science Foundation under Cooperative Agreements OAC-1836650 and PHY-2323298.*

 ---